 Customers can find out their eligibility for different loan programs available online.

-“I think one of the main misconceptions with renovating an apartment is that you can't do it yourself, and that it's really expensive,” he says.
+“I think one of the main misconceptions with updating an apartment is that you can't do it yourself, and that it's really expensive,” he says.
 “While it was probably the most challenging thing I’ve done, it's also the most rewarding, and things like laying the floor and installing the kitchen were actually way easier than I thought.
 It’s worth having a crack!”

 Shaun did have one big advantage, though: he works for a local council as a sustainable buildings officer.
 This gave him some grounding knowledge and the motivation to practise what he preached.